tldr-pages/tldr/pages/common/rgpt.md

 # rgpt

-> An automated code review tool that uses GPT3 you can use straight from your terminal.
+> An automated code review tool that uses GPT you can use straight from your terminal.
 > More information: <https://github.com/vibovenkat123/review-gpt>.

-- Ask GPT3 to improve the code with no extra options:
+- Ask GPT to improve the code with no extra options:

 `rgpt --i "$(git diff {{path/to/file}})"`